 Less is More

 This refers to the minimalistic approach to a building, no excessive ornamentation, no excessive elements, just a jinx of bare minimum elements driven by the function and aesthetics parallelly.
-Modern ethics say that minimal, cluster free buildings help in igniting the feeling of simplicity, peace, and stress-free environment which is very much needed for so-called ‘modern’ people.
+Modern ethics say that minimal, cluster-free buildings help in igniting the feeling of simplicity, peace, and a stress-free environment which is very much needed for so-called ‘modern’ people.

 Image credit: Flickr/Campbell S

 Honestly speaking, all of us have a natural relation and inclination for the buildings and their styles, just like we have for our clothes!
 There is an impression, a persona that every standing structure possesses.
 People who are residing in the building, or working in a particular building or maybe just passing by some building, do make a judgment or develop a fondness for its style and statement.
 I’m sure, the next time you come across a building, you’ll be able to tell what is the building trying to convey exactly and how ‘modern’ is it!

 Lastly, take a read to "How different is Ancient and Modern Architecture"

 Enter your email to receive our latest newsletter.

 12 Clever Built-in Storage Hacks for Small Bedroom